 Create a Hanging Garden with Macramé Planters

 Macramé planters are an affordable and stylish way to showcase your indoor plants in a vertical arrangement.
-You can either purchase premade macramé plant hangers or create your own using inexpensive materials such as cotton rope, jute, or yarn.
+You can purchase premade macramé plant hangers or create your own using inexpensive materials such as cotton rope, jute, or yarn.
 Hang your macramé planters from the ceiling or mount them on a wall to create a stunning hanging garden that adds a touch of bohemian charm to your small space.

 Build a Custom Pallet Garden